 Learn how to draw a great looking Scooter with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Scooter.
+By following the simple steps, you too can easily draw a perfect Scooter.

 Scooters, also called kick scooters or push scooters, are small, human-powered vehicles.
 A rider pushes off the ground with the foot, propelling the scooter forward.